Tamiro2019/Speaker_Recommender/README.md

 # Speaker_Recommender
 Speaker Recommender System

-Behind every great live performance is a quality public address (PA) system of amplifiers and loudspeakers.
+Behind every excellent live performance is a quality public address (PA) system of amplifiers and loudspeakers.
-Since these systems are costly to implement, it is crucial that sound engineers and event planners choose their equipment properly to maximize sound quality.
-The speaker recommender system uses a buyer's prior experience with speakers to recommend new products, saving time and ensuring their money is well spent.
+Since these systems are costly to implement, it is crucial that sound engineers, production managers, and event planners choose their equipment properly to ensure great sound quality.
+The speaker recommender system uses a buyer's preferences to recommend new products, saving time and ensuring their money is well spent.

 ## How it works (overview)